WasteManager/Splunk-Install/Install.md

   - change the server.conf server to show license manager URI

   # Put org_all_deploymentclient base config on license manager, cluster manager, and search head deployer
-   - move to opt/splunk/etc/apps (remember to check ownership
+   - move to opt/splunk/etc/apps (remember to check ownership deploymentclient.conf
    - put in FQDN or IP address into targetUri (deployment server) under [target-broker:deploymentServer]

   # move org_full_license_server base config to cluster manager and deployer to /etc/apps